spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-matrix-registration-bot.md

   `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
 If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
 For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)

+- If you change the bot password (`matrix_bot_matrix_registration_bot_bot_password` in your `vars.yml` file) subsequently, the bot user's credentials on the homeserver won't be updated automatically.
+If you'd like to change the bot user's password, use a tool like [synapse-admin](configuring-playbook-synapse-admin.md) to change it, and then update `matrix_bot_matrix_registration_bot_bot_password` to let the bot know its new password.

 ## Usage

 To use the bot, start a chat with `@bot.matrix-registration-bot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).